 A close friend is someone who makes an effort to help when you need it and can be depended upon to keep their word.

 In close friendships, you are comfortable discussing the things that go on in your day-to-day life, both good and bad.
 You share your secrets, commiserate with one another on the bad days, and celebrate with one another on the good days.

 The last and deepest level of friendship is the intimate friend.
 This is a best friend– the type of friend who knows everything about you and you about them.
 No matter how far apart you may ever live, the intimate friendship is one that lasts a lifetime.

-In the intimate friendship, there are few topics that are ever off-limits.
+In an intimate friendship, there are few topics that are ever off-limits.
 The intimate friend is one who can point out your flaws and offer suggestions for improvement, and while it may be difficult to hear, it isn’t offensive because you understand how deeply they care for you (and you’re willing to do the same for them).

 Friendships are a necessary part of your mental and emotional health, but it’s important to know who your real friends are.
-If you’re struggling to make friends, check out this article.

 In what category do most of your friendships fall?
 Share in the comments below!

 How can we make this post better?